openintegrationhub/openintegrationhub.github.io/docs/Getting Started/GCPInstallationGuide.md

 - apply minikube/1-Platform/platform/mongodb.yaml

 Note: _We suggest to use the first variant i.e. an external storage solution_

+Irrespective of the solution you choose, ensure that each service uses its own database.
+This is necessary to ensure proper encapsulation and to avoid accidental data pollution.
+For more information about MongoDB databases, please refer to the official [MongoDB Documentation](https://docs.mongodb.com/manual/core/databases-and-collections/).

 ## Identity and Access Management Deployment